polydawn/hroot/readme.md

 ## Installing Docker

 Docket uses [Docker](https://www.docker.io/), an excellent container helper based on LXC.
 This gives Docket all that containerization mojo.
+We're using Docker 0.6.3 right now.
-On Ubuntu 13.04, using the latest packaged installation (0.6.x) works fine.
-From their [instructions](http://docs.docker.io/en/latest/installation/ubuntulinux/):
+From their [instructions](http://docs.docker.io/en/latest/installation/ubuntulinux/) for Ubuntu 13.04:

 ```bash
 sudo apt-get update